tomcl/visual2.github.io/guide.md

 ![](visual-screen.jpg)

-Each line of a VisUAL program defines part of an ARM CPU's initial memory. **Instruction lines** define the contents of a **code memory area**, starting from memory address 0. **Data definition lines** define data locations used by the program and are placed automatically in memory addresses after this.
+The picture above is a screenshot of VisUAL2 editing an **assembler program** containing with lines 1 - 6 of text.
+These lines define part of an ARM CPU's initial memory. **Instruction lines** (1 - 4) define the contents of a **code memory area**, starting from memory address 0. **Data definition lines** (6) define data locations used by the program and are placed automatically in memory addresses after this.
+The memory addresses used are not revelaed by ViUAL2 and for a programmer normally do not matter.

-Any line can be **labelled** with a symbol that can be used to reference the memory address into which the line is placed.
-For advanced users **EQU lines** define additional symbols like labels.
+Any line can be **labelled** with a symbol (annotated in red on the screenshot) that can be used to reference the memory address into which the line is placed.
+For advanced users `EQU` lines define additional symbols like labels.

 When writing assembler programs you can use instructions (executed sequentially) that refer to data locations you have defined, or that read and write uninitialised memory you have not defined.

 The VisUAL simulator emulates an ARM CPU by sequentially executing instructions.
-A single assembler file and will always start from the first defined instruction in the file.
-Simulation terminates at the end of the file, or if an `END` line is executed.
+A single assembler file will always start from the first defined instruction in the file.
+Simulation terminates at the end of the file, or if an `END` line (5 here) is executed.